seakhtar/nsf-sbir/pages/fastlane/fastlane.md

 ### Do you have the required registrations?

+*Before you can register your small business with NSF and prepare/submit a proposal - you MUST register your company to do business with the U.S. government through the System for Award Management (SAM).
+When you register in SAM, you’ll have to share your company’s “DUNS number” and bank account information.
+You’ll also have to have an original, signed notarized letter stating that you are the authorized Entity Administrator before your registration will be activated.
+The SAM.gov registration process is free and takes only 10-15 minutes to initiate but can take* more than three weeks to complete. *SAM registration expires after one year and must be updated annually.*

+*Once your company is registered in SAM, you are able to register the organization with NSF in Research.gov.
+Only after registering with Research.gov can you login to FastLane and begin preparing your proposal.
+(SBIR and STTR proposals are not accepted in Research.gov).*

+*Companies submitting SBIR or STTR proposals to the Federal government must also register with the Small Business Administration’s Company Registry.*

 * [Dun and Bradstreet Data Universal Numbering System (DUNS)](https://www.nsf.gov/cgi-bin/good-bye?https://iupdate.dnb.com/iUpdate/viewiUpdateHome.htm)
 * [System for Award Management (SAM)](https://www.sam.gov/portal/public/SAM)
 * [Small Business Administration (SBA) Company Registry](https://www.sbir.gov/registration)
-* [NSF Research.gov](https://www.research.gov/research-portal/appmanager/base/desktop?_nfpb=true&_pageLabel=research_home_page) - register your company and Principal Investigator (PI)
+* [NSF Research.gov](https://www.research.gov/research-portal/appmanager/base/desktop?_nfpb=true&_pageLabel=research_home_page) - register your company and Principal Investigator (PI) and Authorized Organizational Representative (AOR)

-Before you can register your small business with NSF and prepare/submit a proposal - you MUST register your company to do business with the U.S. government through the System for Award Management (SAM).
-When you register in SAM, you’ll have to share your company's "DUNS number" and bank account information.
-You'll also have to have an original, signed notarized letter stating that you are the authorized Entity Administrator before your registration will be activated.
-The SAM.gov registration process is free and takes only 10-15 minutes to initiate, but can take more than three weeks to complete.
-SAM registration expires after one year and must be updated annually.

-Once your company is registered in SAM, you are able to register the organization with NSF in Research.gov.
-Only after registering with Research.gov can you login to FastLane and begin preparing your proposal.
-(SBIR and STTR proposals are not accepted in Research.gov).

-Companies submitting SBIR or STTR proposals to the Federal government must also register with the Small Business Administration's Company Registry.

 ### Register a New Organization

+Organizations must be registered with the National Science Foundation (NSF) to submit proposals using NSF’s systems.
+Before a new organization can register with NSF, it must first be registered in the System for Award Management (SAM - [https://www.sam.gov](https://www.sam.gov)]  and have a DUNS number.
+Note that completion of the SAM registration process may take up to two weeks.

 Follow the step-by-step process below to register a new organization in Research.gov.